-Apart from these plants Merrigum houses a beautiful arboretum with a splendid pond in addition to an ornamental garden, a rose garden, orchard and vegie patch.
+Apart from these plants Merrigum houses a beautiful arboretum with a splendid pond in addition to an ornamental garden, orchard and vegie patch.

 Meaning of Merrigum

 Merrigum is an Aboriginal word meaning ‘small plain’.
 This refers to our 0.8 hectare property.
 On the other hand, Merrigum sounds like ‘Merry Gum’: merry gumtree.
 Gumtree is the common word for an Australian plant species that we grow a lot too: the Eucalyptus.